 It’s a place of prayer, so be careful to respect the culture and don’t disturb people offering their prayers.

 Make sure you explore the main monument and head to the top of the minaret for amazing views of Delhi.
 These might be some of the best views of your 2 days in Delhi!

 The ticket counter for both is near Gate 2, and the entry for the Minaret is near the same gate too.

 Chandni Chowk Market

 After covering both monuments, prepare yourself for the large and bustling crowds in the narrow lanes of Chandni Chowk’s market.
-Hold tightly to your belongings including wallets, handbags or camera, it’s better safe than sorry!
+Hold on tightly to your belongings, including wallets, handbags or cameras, better safe than sorry!